 OFFER

-English Personal Statement
+Cambridge English Personal Statement (NEW FORMAT)

 Growing up in a house where books have replaced wallpaper, acquiring a love of literature was inevitable.
 I love the way in which writers explore, question, and critique aspects of human nature through the presentation of their worlds and characters.
 My favourite pieces of writing are ones such as Levi’s ‘Order on the Cheap’, Gogol’s ‘The Overcoat’ or Hartley’s ‘The Go Between’, where a particular human tendency is both beautifully presented and meticulously analysed.
 In his short story, Levi explores curiosity by invoking that of his audience: readers become distracted by the narrator’s descriptions of his experiments and overlook their morally problematic side.
 Hartley employs an opposite technique, allowing the reader to be often sharply aware of the innocence and naivety of the protagonist.
 Gogol manipulates the reader even more, invoking a painful sense of pathos around the main character whilst at the same time daring us to find Akaky’s concerns a little ridiculous.